Competition

 (2) A direction given to an

-undertaking under this Article may, in particular, require
+undertaking under this Article may, in particular, require the undertaking to

 (3) A direction given under